 Again, notice the behavior closely.
 In rovers precise movement, like moving in a straight line, is difficult to achieve.
 This is because two independent motors control the robot's movements.
 In order to move the robot forward or backward in a straight line, the two motors would have to issue the exact same amount of power to both wheels.
-While this technically feasible, there are several other factors than can contribute to a mismatch of wheel rotation.
+While this technically feasible, there are several other factors that can contribute to a mismatch of wheel rotation.
 For example, slight differences in the mounting of the wheels, different resistance from the floor on either side, etc. This is not necessarily a bad or undesirable thing in these kinds of robots.
-Under similar circumstances even people are unable to move in a precise straight line.
-To illustrate this point, you can try the experiment shown on right.
+Under similar